eugene-khyst/postgresql-event-sourcing/README.md

 After restarting the backend, existing subscriptions will only process new events after the last processed event and not everything from the first one.

-New subscriptions (event handlers) in the first poll will fetch and process all events.
+New subscriptions (event handlers) in the first poll will read and process all events.
 Be careful, if there are too many events, they may take a long time to process.

 ### <a id="4-9"></a>Class diagrams